 Certifications/Professional Outdoor Experience: "Professionally I have worked hard to improve my skills by becoming a member of the Association for Experiential Education, Colorado Mountain Club, and a Leave No Trace Trainer.
 I have also received my Wilderness First Responder and taken Risk Management Training through NOLS and honed in on technical mountaineering skills through crevasse rescue training at Pikes Peak Alpine School.
 I continue to look for avenues to improve my abilities and empower others to do the same!"

-Favorite Camp Memory from 2019: "My favorite memories from the 2019 season have to be welcoming the campers back to Windy Peak as they returned from the back country.
+Favorite Camp Memory: "My favorite memories have to be welcoming the campers back to Windy Peak as they returned from the back country.
 Backpacking, more often than not, is type 2 fun; meaning it can miserable while it's happening but fun and positive in retrospect.
 I loved hearing the kids' stories about river crossings, seeing wild animals and sometimes snow for the first time as well as learning how to use new equipment!
 Listening to their stories made me proud of them not only for persevering while in the backcountry but for knowing that they will take the skills they learned far outside of Windy Peak's gates!"

 Favorite adventure: "Over the past six years I have been fortunate enough to travel the world as well as backpack through some of North America's most beautiful wilderness areas.
 Some of my favorites have been Banff and Jasper National Park's in Canada where I saw Grizzly Bears, Black Bears, and Wolverines!
 I've also been a trip leader while backpacking though Yellowstone, Grand Teton and Glacier National Parks.
 A big goal of mine is to eventually visit all 61 of the U.S. Wilderness National Parks and I'm almost half way there, so far I have visited 29 of 61!"